section-engineering-education/engineering-education/articles/understanding-differential-privacy/index.md

 title: Understanding Differential Privacy
 description: Introduction to differential privacy and methods used to preserve privacy in databases.
 author: srishilesh-p-s
-date: 2020-10-07T00:00:00-12:00
+date: 2020-10-15T00:00:00-08:00
 topics: [Security]
 excerpt_separator: <!--more-->
 images:
   - url: /engineering-education/understanding-differential-privacy/hero.png
     alt: Understanding Differential Privacy
 ---
-In this article, we will get an overview of resolving the privacy issue using differential privacy.
+In this article, we will get an overview on resolving the privacy issue using differential privacy.
 You will understand the basics of how privacy is preserved in databases used for machine learning and deep learning.
-Although, understanding differential privacy requires a mathematical background, this article will cover a very basic overview of the concepts.
+Although understanding differential privacy requires a mathematical background, this article will cover a very basic overview of the concepts.
 We will also be coding a sample database and check if it is differentially private or not.
 <!--more-->

 ### Table of contents